ryanslikesocool/TextureTools/README.md

 - Dynamic Range: what dynamic range should the result texture use?
     - LDR: Low Dynamic Range.
 Less colors and more likely to be web-safe.
 2D textures will export as `.png`
     - HDR: High Dynamic Range.
 More colors and generally looks better.
 2D textures will export as `.exr`
-- Color Space: what color space should Unity use when creating the texture?
 - Size: how large should the texture be (in pixels)?
 - Random: what method should be used when generating colors?
 Generation conforms to the Channels setting.
 Unused channels will not be calculated
     - Random: assigns a pseudo random value for each channel of each pixel.